Secularism in Bangladesh: Early years of independence

 The Constitution of Bangladesh was adopted by the Constituent Assembly of Bangladesh on 4 November 1972.
 It came into effect on 16 December 1972.
 The Constitution Drafting Committee was chaired by Law Minister Dr. Kamal Hossain.
-The Bangladeshi constitution became the first in South Asia to specifically use the word "secularism" in its text.
+The Bangladeshi constitution became the second in South Asia to specifically use the word "secularism" in its text.
 This was followed by the Forty-second Amendment of the Constitution of India in 1976.
 A decisive change from the pre-liberation East Pakistan period was that religion-based political parties were banned.
 This meant the theocratic Jamaat-e-Islami, which opposed Bangladesh's independence and faced allegations of involvement in the 1971 Bangladesh genocide, was banned.

 During the Awami League government of Sheikh Mujibur Rahman, opposition leader and leftwing cleric Maulana Bhashani talked about a "Muslim Bengal" as opposed to the League's secular Bengali platform.
 Amid these politics, Sheikh Mujib led Bangladesh to join the Organization of the Islamic Conference (OIC) in 1974.
 The OIC also included other secular Muslim majority countries like Turkey, Nigeria and Indonesia.
 The Islamic Foundation of Bangladesh was established to regulate the collection of zakat, religious matters and fixing dates for Muslim holidays.

 Between January 1972 and January 1975, Bangladesh enjoyed a parliamentary government.